Visa name

 What are the most common reasons Croatia digital nomad visa applications get rejected?

-The top rejection reasons are: (1) insufficient or inconsistent income documentation — one dip below the threshold across 3-12 months can trigger rejection; (2) health insurance that does not meet Croatia's specific coverage requirements; (3) incomplete apostille/legalization of foreign documents, especially criminal record certificates; (4) attempting to convert a tourist visa from inside Croatia when the rules require applying from abroad.
-Specific to Croatia: The 1-year permit is NOT renewable in Croatia — you must leave and wait 6 months before re-applying
+The usual pattern: (1) shaky income documentation — a single month below the threshold in your 3-12 month window can do it; (2) health insurance that does not meet Croatia's specific coverage rules; (3) incomplete apostille or legalization of foreign documents, especially the criminal record certificate; (4) trying to switch from a tourist stamp inside Croatia when the rules say you must apply from outside.
+One more thing specific to Croatia: The one-year permit is not renewable inside Croatia — you have to leave and wait six months before re-applying

 Sources & verification

-This guide was compiled from the official Croatia government immigration authority and verified on April 10, 2026.
-Because visa rules change frequently, always confirm the current requirements directly with the official source before you book flights or submit documents.
+This guide was compiled from the official Croatia immigration authority and last verified on April 10, 2026.
+Visa rules shift often, so check the current requirements on the official source before you book flights or file paperwork.

 - Primary source: https://mup.gov.hr/aliens-281621/stay-and-work/temporary-stay-of-digital-nomads/286833